-Since 2005, the HIPAA Security Rule has required covered entities to have appropriate safeguards to protect electronic protected health information (ePHI).
-With the increase of cyber-attacks in the healthcare industry, even more emphasis is placed on securing patient information.
-Despite the Security Rule being in effect for the last 16 years and the guidance from the U.S. Department of Health and Human Services (HHS) and Office for Civil Rights (OCR), covered entities and their business associates still struggle to meet the Security Rule requirements.
+Since 2005, the HIPAA Security Rule has required covered entities to have appropriate safeguards to protect electronically protected health information (ePHI).
+With the increase of cyber-attacks in the healthcare industry, even more, emphasis is placed on securing patient information.
+Despite the Security Rule is in effect for the last 16 years and the guidance from the U.S. Department of Health and Human Services (HHS) and Office for Civil Rights (OCR), covered entities and their business associates still struggle to meet the Security Rule requirements.

 Two components of the Rule that seem to be particularly difficult for covered entities and business associates to master are the Security Risk Analysis (SRA) and Risk Management.
 This is evidenced by findings from the 2016-2017 HIPAA Audits Industry Report, released in December 2020.
 The report indicated that "most covered entities and business associates failed to implement the HIPAA Security Rule requirements for risk analysis and risk management."

 Only 6% of the covered entities included in the audit were considered "in compliance" or "substantially meeting compliance criteria," which left the remaining 94% in the following categories:

 > Minimally addressed (24%).
 An entity has made attempts to comply, but implementation is inadequate, or efforts indicate a misunderstanding of requirements.

 > Negligible efforts (45%).
 Policies and procedures are copied directly from an association template, evidence of training poorly documented and generic.

 > No serious attempt to comply (25%).
 No evidence of a serious attempt to comply with the Rules.